1. Home

 2. 2.There is no differentiated proportion of each remuneration element for Corporate Executive Officers pegged to having a representation right.

-◼ Basic remuneration
+◼ Fixed remuneration

 ◼ Performance-linked remuneration

 The performance-linked remuneration consists of an “annual incentive” provided as an incentive for achieving goals for the corresponding fiscal year, and “performance-linked stock compensation (performance share units) as long-term incentive-type remuneration” provided with the aims of establishing a sense of common interests with the shareholders and instilling motivation to enhance corporate value over the medium to long term.
-Accordingly, it is designed to motivate the Corporate Executive Officers to manage business operations while being more conscious about the Company’s performance and share price from the perspectives of not only a single year but also over the medium to long term.
+Accordingly, it is designed to motivate Corporate Executive Officers and Officers of the Company to manage business operations while being more conscious about the Company’s performance and share price from the perspectives of not only a single year but also over the medium to long term.

 ■ Annual incentive